ejohansson13/UNet/UNet.md

 # The End

 Thank you for reading!
 I hope you enjoyed this explanation of the U-Net, intended for readers without any background ML knowledge to understand the architecture and training process of the model.
-Feel free to check out some of my other model explanations in their respective folders!
+Feel free to check out some of my [other model explanations](https://github.com/ejohansson13/concepts_explained) in their respective repositories!